Analytics

 Sky Engine AI focuses on computer vision and deep learning solutions.
 They use synthetic data to train AI models, making the process scalable, efficient, and cost-effective.
 Their solutions aim to harness AI's potential in various applications.

-According to the previously mentioned "State of AI in CEE 2024" report, Poland dominates funding, with Polish AI startups attracting over €171 million in 2024 .
+According to the previously mentioned report12, Poland dominates funding, with Polish AI startups attracting over €171 million in 2024.
 Companies like Eleven Labs (€73.6 million), Campus AI (€9.2 million), Nomagic (€8 million), Synerise (€7.8 million), SKY ENGINE AI (€6.4 million), and Edrone (€4.7 million) are at the forefront of investments.
 Poland is also leading the region in the number of new VC funds.

 Summary